Mills County, Texas: General history

-Mills County is a demonstrated leader in Texas pecan production.
-In fact, pecans are credited as one of the most lucrative crops in the early days of Mills County, fetching about four cents per pound.
-Pecan harvesting as a business was partly accelerated by the invention of the pecan shaker by O.L.
-Sides and his sons, W.L. and C.N.
-Sides.
+Mills County is a leader in Texas pecan production.
+Pecans are credited as one of the most lucrative crops in the early days of Mills County, fetching about four cents per pound.
 In the early days, pecan crops were typically sold at markets in Houston.
 In 1905, one Mills County citizen reported earnings of $49.10 from a single tree.
-By 1929, pecan production had developed into a solid industry mostly in the southern part of the county and became a recognized center for development of new varieties.
+By 1929, pecan production had developed into a solid industry mostly in the southern part of the county, which became a recognized center for development of new varieties.
 174,637 bushels of improved pecans were harvested in 1950, and in 1954 statistics reported 58,092 pecan trees and 385,792 pounds of pecans.
-With over 800 acres of trees in the county, Dewayn McCasland has become a nationwide expert on pecans.
+Pecan harvesting as a business was accelerated by mechanization in the late 1950s, led by the invention of the pole or boom shaker by O.L.
+Sides and his sons, W.L. and C.N.
+Sides, under the auspices of their company, Metal Masters Machine, Inc. In 1958, the Sides brothers, working with Ted Burnham, developed the first drum pecan harvester, later known as the Lockwood Harvester, which used rubber picking fingers that were derived from a similar mechanism used to remove feathers from butchered poultry In 1965, the Sides contracted with Lockwood, a company that primarily worked with peanuts, to manufacture the machines.
+With over 800 acres of trees in the county, DeWayne McCasland has become a nationwide expert on pecans.
+McCasland helped organize the Texas Pecan Growers Association, a pecan marketing cooperative that originally served Texas and Oklahoma growers.

 Truck farming also had its day in Mills County: one successful operation was Riverside Farm, owned by J.J.
 Cockrell near the Colorado River, which once had one hundred acres cultivated in a variety of fruits and a one-hundred tree pecan orchard.

+Before the COVID pandemic, land in the county was selling for around $2,000 an acre and since has increased to about double that value, or more.